openshift/enhancements/enhancements/service-catalog/service-catalog-and-broker-removal.md

 remain if the admin marked the Service Catalog CRs as `Unmanaged` meaning they will self manage the Service Catalog relieving the operators of their duty.

-The Service Catalog operators would remain in the release payload but the Service Catalog itself would be removed.
+The Service Catalog operator entry will remain in the release payload.
+The images containing the operator code will be replaced with an image containing the new Job mentioned above.
+The `manifests` directory will contain only the items required to deploy the Job.
+The Service Catalog, i.e. operand, will be removed.

 #### Story 2

-Keep the Service Catalog _Operators_ in the OpenShift 4.4 release payload.
+Keep the Service Catalog Operator entries in the OpenShift 4.4 release payload.
+See the end of Story 1 for what will be contained in the operators going forward.

 #### Story 3